 After the calculation mesh has been generated, the calculation can be set

 The boundary conditions must be given, mostly as inlet mass flow or inlet pressure; the CFD Software FloEFD offers as an alternative the possibility to input fan characteristics.
 If the heat transfer is to be calculated as well, then heat sources or fixed temperatures must be input.
 For the simulation of a rotating region, only the definition of the rotating region and of the rotational speed are necessary; the program will add source terms in the equations of movements in order to take into account the effects of the Coriolis and centrifugal forces.
 Now the materials, numerical parameters and convergence criteria can be defined and the calculation started.

-The calculation is converged when the mass and energy conservation are reached and when the pressure and speed values hardly change as the calculation progresses.
+The calculation is converged when both the mass and the energy conservation are reached and when the pressure and speed values hardly change as the calculation progresses.
 The standard defined numerical parameters of the calculation tool can be changed in order to reach a convergent solution more easily; however giving low order parameters will result in a widespread unphysical spread of the results.
 Some very demanding applications will need advanced CFD knowledge to be able to fine-tune the meshing and solver settings to converge on a solution.

 Cooling of a Wind Power Station IGBT

 You will learn: - •Why frequency converters need cooling; -•Why the thermal resistance of the Thermal Interface Materials matters; - •How to set-up a transient case for low frequencies ...